dyrel78/INFO_201/milestone1/milestone1.md

 # Summary and Scope of the System

 **FIX THIS**
-The client, HV Lo-Fi, is looking to establish an online store to complement its successful brick-and-mortar stores, which sell records, tapes, headphones, and accessories.
+The client HV Lo-Fi, is looking to establish an online store to complement its successful brick-and-mortar stores, which sell records, tapes, headphones, and accessories.

 The key users of the system are the sellers who will be creating and listing their products, and the buyers who will be browsing and purchasing items.
 Additionally, the system will also be used by administrators who will be responsible for managing and maintaining the platform.